-The CORK International, Sail Canada Youth and Senior Board Championships and Race Board North Americans Will be held August 11-14, 2016 in Kingston, Ontario.
+The CORK International, Sail Canada Youth and Senior Board Championships and Race Board North Americans Was held August 11-14, 2016 in Kingston, Ontario.
 Click here for the Notice of Race.
-We all stay at St Laurence College.
-It is college dorm and share a room.
-Turns out to be economical.
-Click here to Register
+The team stays at St Laurence College, it is college dorm and you can share a room; very economical.
+Click here for RESULTS

 Masters' Fall Weekend Simcoe Sept.
 9-11